basnijholt/unidep/README.md

 ## :warning: Limitations

-- The current version of `conda_merge` does not support conflict resolution between different versions of the same package in multiple `requirements.yaml` files.
+- The current version of `conda_join` does not support conflict resolution between different versions of the same package in multiple `requirements.yaml` files.
 - Designed primarily for use with Conda environments; may not fully support other package management systems.

 * * *

-Try `conda_merge` today for a streamlined approach to managing your Conda environment dependencies across multiple projects! 🎉👏
+Try `conda_join` today for a streamlined approach to managing your Conda environment dependencies across multiple projects! 🎉👏